Camping for Beginners: Your Complete Guide to Starting Out in Australia

 Creamy Pasta:

 Cook pasta in a pot over your camp stove.
-Mix in a can of condensed soup (like cream of mushroom or chicken) for a quick and hearty meal.
+Mix in a can of instant soup (like cream of mushroom or chicken) for a quick and hearty meal.

 Couscous Salad: